AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 The following tasks are planned to continue development of this package:

-- Implementation of further criteria, including cookie value, session key value and geographical
+- Implementation of further criteria, including cookie value, session key value, geographical and member based
 - Release as a package on our.umbraco.org